 With the Browse a Spool Document [XU-SPL-BROWSE] option, you can view spool documents with VA FileMan's Browser.

-The Browser allows you to view spool documents on your terminal screen, letting you scroll backward and forward through the report, and also letting you perform simple searches within the report.
+The Browser allows you to:

+- View spool documents on your terminal screen. - Scroll backward and forward through the report. - Perform simple searches within the report.